 36-Week Immersive (Part Time, Online)

 This is the part-time version of our 12-week program, so the curriculum is the same, but the pace is not.
-The carefully designed pace of this program allows for more work-life balance as you train for a new career on nights and weekends.
+This carefully-designed pace allows for work-life balance as you train for a new career.
+Those with intermediate coding skills will become software engineers in 36 weeks, learning on nights and weekends.

-Our newest program was designed for those with no coding experience and is taught using a separate curriculum.
+Our newest program is designed for those with little to no coding experience and is taught using a separate curriculum.
 It's for beginners looking to start their journey toward learning to code and becoming a software engineer.

 Incoming Skill Level

-Our programs are built for people who generally fall into two major categories when it comes to coding skills: intermediate/beginner or zero experience.
+Our programs are built for people who generally fall into two major categories when it comes to coding skills: intermediate or little to no experience.